-Quite a few potsherds (n=82) from La Pointe-Krebs Plantation assemblage have adhering tabby or mortar (Figure 3-9), indicating these sherds were accidently mixed with shells used to make mortar or tabby for colonial construction, probably because they came from shell middens mined for mortar or tabby raw material.
+Quite a few potsherds (n = 82) in the La Pointe-Krebs Plantation assemblage have adhering tabby or mortar (Figure 3-9), indicating these sherds were accidently mixed with shells used to make tabby or mortar for colonial construction, probably because they came from shell middens mined for tabby or mortar raw material.
 Tempering and designs on a few of these sherds indicate they date to prehistoric periods (Figure 3-9a).
 For instance, two sherds (Vessel 163-55) have Moundville motifs dating to the Mississippi period.
 One sherd with mortar has a broken iron nail partially embedded in it, suggesting it was once part of a structural wall (Figure 3-9c).
 Prior to the 1995 restoration of La Pointe-Krebs House, pottery sherds could be seen embedded in the tabby walls of the structure.
-Sherds with adhering tabby or mortar were recovered from the 1995 units (n=9), Area 1 (n=31), Area 3 (n=36), and Area 6 (n=6).
-Oddly, none were recovered from Area 7, location of Feature 90, the lime slaking pit.
+Sherds with adhering tabby or mortar were recovered from the 1995 units (n